slidevjs/docs/guide/exporting.md

 > Available since v0.36.8

-Export presenter notes in a PDF file.
+Export only the presenter notes (the last comment block for each slide) into a text document in PDF.

 ```bash
 $ slidev export-notes